bbbradsmith/hatariB/README.md

 * See if a MinGW 32-bit auto-build is reasonable?
 Might provide a stepping stone to other targets, and provide additional compile checks.
 * Can savestate restore be more lightweight?
 What takes so much CPU time?
 Are there any lingering spurious disk accesses?
 * Remove miniz dependency by modifying hatari/src/unzip.c to operate on an in-memory buffer.
+* RS232 emulation?
+* Printer emulation?
+* Can inaccessible Debugger features be removed from build for better efficiency?
+* Status pause screen variant with Floppies, TOS, etc. info?

 ## History